Visa Signature ($49 annual fee)

 It was gone for a while, but now it’s back – with a premium option

-First, let’s talk about the Virgin America card’s disappearing act last year.
+First, let’s talk about the Virgin America card’s disappearing act in 2013.
 In October and November 2013, cardholders received a letter informing them that Virgin America’s partnership with Barclaycard (its former issuer) had ended and that the Virgin America Visa card program would end along with it at the end of 2013.
 Cardholders could expect their cards to be replaced with a Barclaycard product (which ended up being the Barclaycard Arrival).